rockymiss/connectconsultingP4/README.md

 - [Pexels](https://www.pexels.com/) for images

-### Other images and content
+### Headshots Logo and content

-Images of the CEO are owned by Connect Consulting and I have been given full permission to use them on the website.
+Images of the CEO and logos are owned by Connect Consulting and I have been given full permission to use them on the website.
 Content has also been provided by Connect Consulting and permission has been given to use it.
 -----

 ## Testing